+44 (0)330 229 0331 | email@example.com

 |Costs less than a solicitor|

-Our dedicated wills experts will check and approve your will.
+Our dedicated Wills experts will check your Will is fit for purpose.

 Once approved, you’re free to download your document(s).